almarj/almarj/README.md

 ### 🚀 About Me

-Here to just learn and dip my toes into random AI based projects, probably involving things I enjoy such as sports and business.
+Dipping my toes into random AI based projects, probably involving things I enjoy such as sports and business.

 Business and product leader with 12+ years experience across Retail/Tech and engineering.
 I have a B.S. in Electrical Engineering from UCLA and MBA from Carnegie Mellon University.